NLnetLabs/rotonda-doc/manual/source/components/rib.rst

 hard-coded name ``rib-in-pre``, and it should be included in the Roto filter file specified in the Rotonda configuration.
 The type of this Roto filter is:

-.. confval:: filter rib-in-pre(BgpMsg, Log, RouteContext) -> Verdict
+.. confval:: filter rib-in-pre(Log, Route, RouteContext) -> Verdict

 	Argument Types
 	--------------

+	.. confval:: Log

+	The output value that will be sent to a configured output, such as ``mqtt-out``.

 	.. confval:: Route (read-only)

 	The Route that is flowing through this filter.
 It can be inspected, and will be sent out unmodified.

-	.. confval:: Log

-	The output value that will be sent to a configured output, such as ``mqtt-out``.

 	.. confval:: RouteContext (read-only)